coordinationdesk/end2end_monitoring_dashboard/README.md

 ### Collector

-The collector is launched using a simple shell command see documentation for needed args.
+The collector is launched using a simple shell command.
+See documentation for needed args.

 #### Collect in local folder

-Using reports as file on local filesystem the collector will retrieve reports and collect them.
+Using reports as files on the local filesystem, the collector will retrieve, report and collect them.

 ```bash
 TZ=UTC python -m maas_collector.rawdata.cli.filesystem -v --es-ignore-certs-verification True -d ${WORK_DIR}/deployment/configuration/collector/ --healthcheck-port ${COLLECTOR_HEALTH_PORT} ${WORK_DIR}/data/reports -p 0 -f